Glossary of Terms

 Licensed nurse (LPN/LVN) – Typically, a licensed nurse manages tasks such as: administration of medication; changing wound dressings; administration of tests, such as blood pressure or temperature checks.
 An LPN/LVN must complete a year of training and pass a licensing exam.

-Life-sustaining treatment – also called life support, this treatment includes procedures and/or medical devices that support or nearly replace functions of the body that are necessary for life.
+Life-sustaining treatment – Also called life support, this treatment includes procedures and/or medical devices that support or nearly replace functions of the body that are necessary for life.
 Examples can include CPR, ventilators, breathing tubes, nutrition supplied via tubing or IV lines, kidney dialysis, etc.

-Living will – a document that contains an individual’s wishes as they pertain to medical treatment at the end of his life.
+Living will – A document that contains an individual’s wishes as they pertain to medical treatment at the end of his life.
 The living will is enacted if the patient becomes incapacitated and unable to communicate his wishes.

 M

-Medicaid – state programs that provide health care insurance to individuals who meet specific criteria that deem them medically indigent.
+Medicaid – State programs that provide health care insurance to individuals who meet specific criteria that deem them medically indigent.

 Medicare – the United States federal health insurance program for people who are 65 years of age or older, people younger than 65 with certain disabilities and people with end-stage renal (kidney) disease.
 It is divided into three sections: Part A, Part B and Part D, each section covering a different scope of medical services, treatments, and equipment.